pbl64k/ShenzhenIO-Turing/README.md

 Address router takes addresses from the memory controller (`x3`) and redirects them as appropriate to one of its connected devices.
 Addresses less than 28 are redirected to RAM chip controllers 1 (`x0`) and 2 (`x1`), while addresses higher than that are shifted by 28 and sent down the line to `x2`.

 The device connected on `x2` could be another address router, which, given sufficient space, allows for utilizing as many RAM controller chips as needed for covering the entire 1000 address space.
-In this instance, `x2` is simply connected to another RAM controller chip for a total of 42 words of RAM.
+In this instance, `x2` is simply connected to another RAM controller chip for the total of 42 words of RAM.

 Note that the RAM chip controller on `x1` must be Type 2 (with `sub 14` instruction) as there's no more instruction space available to do that directly on the address router.
 Conversely, RAM chip controller on `x0` must be Type 1 (w/o `sub 14`), and `x2` must be connected either to another address router, or to a Type 1.

 Early designs included a terminator chip, intended to handle addresses outside the physically available range, which returned 0 on all reads and ignored all writes, but I eventually had to ditch that to save space.

 #### Memory controller (MC4000X)